 In my previous article, I have talked about some of the facts that you need to know about the unique nature of projects.
 In this article, I want to talk about some of the facts that you need to know about project temporary nature.
 Follow me as we look at some of those facts in this article.

 Project temporary nature in a way means that for any endeavour to be termed as a project, it must have a beginning and an end date.
-The duration of a project or a process does not really qualified it as a project.
+The duration of a project or a process does not really qualify it as a project.
 It all has to do with the uniqueness of the project.

 Here are the six facts that you need to know about the temporary nature of projects.
 Here are some of the things you will see that shows that your project has come to an end.

 #1 achieving objectives in relation to project temporary nature

 A project will have to come to an end when the objectives of the projects are achieved.
 I need to state it clearly that it is not all project that will have a “logical conclusion.
 Some projects have to be stopped when their objectives are no longer relevant.